Phaseolus vulgaris

 Life cycle: Annual

-From the town of Bernardo in northern Italy, this is a small bean, but it grows on mightily productive plants.
-It's also incredibly beautiful.
-The blue pigment is heat sensitive and degrades when the seeds ripen in hot weather, so seeds that ripen in hot weather will be more of a steel grey and those ripening during cooler weather will be a gorgeous sapphire blue (and the color is most vivid when the beans are fresh; like Lisa Bloodnick's 'Sacre Bleu' bean, they darken as they age).
+The blue pigment is heat sensitive and it degrades when the seeds ripen in hot weather, so seeds that ripen during the heat of the summer will be more of a steel grey while those that ripen during cooler weather heading into fall will be a gorgeous sapphire blue.
+The color is most vivid when the beans are fresh (like Lisa Bloodnick's 'Sacre Bleu' bean, they darken as they age).
 Very striking.
-Purple flowers.
-Pole type.
-Grown by Jason Andrzejewski in Columbus, Michigan.
+Even the purple flowers are pretty.
+This is a vigorous pole type, so be sure yo have a good trellis.